Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 ### What it does

-returns a 2D array of values stored in a table whose `id` matches `tableId` where the `i`th element in the output corresponds to the `i`th column in the table
+Returns a 2D array of values stored in a table whose `id` matches `tableId` where the `i`th element in the output corresponds to the `i`th column in the table

 ### Notes

-table values are obtained as the raw LaTeX strings, not the numbers to which they evaluate (so if you enter 2\*3 in a cell in a table it'll give you `"2\cdot 3"`, not `6`
+Table values are obtained as the raw LaTeX strings, not the numbers to which they evaluate (so if you enter 2\*3 in a cell in a table it'll give you `"2\cdot 3"`, not `6`

 </details>